code-423n4/2024-06-panoptic/4naly3er-report.md

                      swapAmount = -itm1;
                  }

-                 // note - can occur if itm0 and itm1 have the same value
+                 // NOTE: can occur if itm0 and itm1 have the same value
                  // in that case, swapping would be pointless so skip if (swapAmount == 0) return LeftRightSigned.wrap(0);

                  // swap tokens in the Uniswap pool
-                 // @dev note this triggers our swap callback function (int256 swap0, int256 swap1) = _univ3pool.swap(
+                 // NOTE: this triggers our swap callback function (int256 swap0, int256 swap1) = _univ3pool.swap(
                      msg.sender,
                      zeroForOne,